-David Ludwig is “a composer with something urgent to say” (Philadelphia Inquirer).
+David Serkin Ludwig is “a composer with something urgent to say” (Philadelphia Inquirer).
 His music has been described as “arresting and dramatically hued” (The New York Times) and “supercharged with electrical energy and raw emotion” (Fanfare).
 Ludwig has written for many prominent artists, including Jonathan Biss, Jennifer Koh, the Dover and Borromeo quartets, eighth blackbird, ECCO, and orchestras including the Philadelphia, Minnesota, Pittsburgh, and National Symphonies.
+He was awarded the 2018 Pew Center for Arts and Heritage Fellowship in the Arts.
 In 2013 his choral work, “The New Colossus,” was selected to open the private prayer service for President Obama’s second inauguration.
 In 2012 NPR Music selected him as one of the Top 100 Composers Under Forty in the world.

 This season’s highlights include the premiere of a concerto written for pianist Anne-Marie McDermott, commissioned by the Bravo!
 Vail music festival in honor of their thirtieth anniversary.
 Ludwig was also awarded a prestigious Pew Center for Arts and Heritage Performance Grant to support the creation of The Anchoress, a new song cycle for the PRISM Quartet, Piffaro “The Renaissance Band,” and soprano Hyunah Yu.
 The work will open the 2018 season for the Philadelphia Chamber Music Society.